TriangularCube/cfn-faunadb-resource/README.md

     # FaunaDB Key parameter
     KeyParameter: KeyParam

-    # Indices to be created on this Collection
+    # Indexes to be created on this Collection
-    Indices:
+    Indexes:
         nameTerm:
             Name: users_by_name
             Terms: